melizalab/neurobank/README.md

  - `nbank search [options] query`: searches the database for resources that match `query`.
 The default is to search by identifier, but you can also search by hash, dtype, archive, or any metadata fields.
 The default is to return only the identifiers of the resources, but you can use the `-j` flag to output json instead, which is useful if you want to distribute the metadata with the archive.

+ - `nbank verify [options] files`: computes a SHA1 hash for each file and searches the registry for a match.
+Running this is a good idea before starting an experiment, as you'll be able to tell if any of your stimulus files have changed.
+It's also useful if the same identifier is used in more than one domain or if you have a data file that was inadvertently renamed.

  - `nbank modify [-k key=value] id`: update the metadata for `id`.
 Multiple `-k` flags can be used.

 ## Python interface